sheldonrrr/ask_grok/README.md

   - datetime: Time operations
   - threading: Thread management

-## Grok API Key Notes

-- API call count depends on the account's permissions

 ## Privacy Handling

-- The Grok API Key is saved as a Json file locally after input and is not transmitted to the server
+- The AI providers' API Keys (Grok, Google Gemini, DeepSeek) are saved as a Json file locally after input and are not transmitted to any third-party servers
-- When sending requests to Grok, the plugin will use the book's Metadata information submitted to Grok
+- When sending requests to AI providers, the plugin will use the book's Metadata information submitted to the selected AI provider
-- The plugin's privacy handling will depend on Grok's own privacy policy.
-Since Private Chat is not yet supported: yes, Grok will use your submitted data for model training
+- The plugin's privacy handling will depend on each AI provider's own privacy policy.

-# Troubleshooting
+## Troubleshooting

 If you continue to experience `Request failed` or other issues, please delete the Ask Grok and related configuration files and then re-install the latest version of the plugin.